Business and Society Program

 We are looking for candidates from diverse backgrounds in terms of industry, functional responsibility, race, religion, gender and location.

-- demonstrate enthusiasm for supporting other Fellows in their work and collaborating with colleagues in their own companies to leverage their own learning and accomplishments.
+- Enthusiasm for learning from others, supporting other Fellows in their work and collaborating with colleagues in their own companies to leverage their own learning and accomplishments.

 Candidates from non-profit organizations will not be considered.